-In 2012, the 49ers posted 28 All-Big West performances, with five individual conference titles.
+In 2012, the 49er track & field team posted 28 All-Big West performances, with five individual conference titles.
 Long Beach State also had a Big West-leading 17 entries in the NCAA West Preliminary Round.
-Two athletes, Katrina Graves-Johnson (High Jump) and Ben Woodruff (Javelin) qualified for the NCAA Outdoor Championships, where they both earned honorable mention All-America distinction.
-Graves-Johnson and Matt Maldonado (Mile) were also second-team All-Americans during the indoor season.
+Two athletes, Katrina Graves-Johnson (high jump) and Ben Woodruff (javelin) qualified for the NCAA Outdoor Championships, where they both earned honorable mention All-America distinction.
+Graves-Johnson and Matt Maldonado (mile) were also second-team All-Americans during the indoor season.
 In addition, Woodruff was tabbed the Big West Men's Field Athlete of the Year, while Jahmani Lockett was named the Co-Big West Men's Freshman of the Year.

-In 2011, the men claimed their third Big West title behind 23 all-conference performances, including seven individual championships.
-Three athletes also advanced to the NCAA Outdoor Championships where they earned All-America honors.
+In 2011, the men claimed 23 all-conference awards, including seven individual championships, en route to their third Big West title under Sythe's direction.
+Three athletes also advanced to the NCAA Outdoor Championships where they earned All-America recognition.
 Randi Hicks was a first-team performer in the women's javelin, while Colin Dunbar garnered second-team honors in the hammer and honorable mention in the discus.
 Nicholas Armstrong was also an honorable mention All-American in the decathlon.
 In addition to earning All-America status, Dunbar was tabbed the 2011 USTFCCCA West Region Men's Field Athlete of the Year and the 2011 Big West Men's Field Athlete of the Year.
 He personally accounted for 29 points at the conference championships as he became just the second individual in league history to score in all four throwing events.

 In 2010, Kenneth Medwood (400 Hurdles) and Randi Hicks (Javelin) won the individual conference title in their respective events.
 Seventeen 49ers also qualified for the NCAA West Preliminary meet, with three athletes moving on to the national championships.
 Hicks highlighted the group, earning All-America honors in the javelin.